ck-repo/Terraform-Ansible/README.md

 ## Potential Future Enhancements

 - Use of Terratest (https://terratest.gruntwork.io/) to apply Terraform in a sandbox/test AWS Account on pull request in the Dev branch
-- Use of TFSec (https://tfsec.dev/) to perform a static security analysis of the Terraform code on pull request in the Dev branch
 - Use of AWS IAM Assume Role into Spoke AWS Accounts from the Root Account in AWS Organisations
 - Support for other Cloud Providers